Push notifications in Yandex Cloud Notification Service

 Push notification tokens have a limited lifetime that depends on a specific platform, user actions, and other factors.

 CNS gets feedback from each platform when sending notifications and uses it to manage tokens.
-If the token has changed, CNS will write a new token to the endpoint, or delete the endpoint if the token is out of date.
+If a token is out of date, CNS will delete the endpoint.

 Recommended algorithm for working with tokens using a mobile app: